Unveiling: Solidity™ Vertebral Body Replacement Device For Complex Spine Applications

 “We are very pleased to release the Solidity VBR to the market in response to continued surgeon demand for additional corpectomy treatment options for their patients,” said Erika Laskey, Chief Commercial Officer, ulrich medical USA.
 “The Solidity product incorporates more than forty years of our unparalleled experience in the research, development, manufacturing and commercialization of expandable spine implant technologies worldwide.”

-One of Solidity VBR’s distinct advantages is an innovative design that allows for Solidity end caps to be attached in a full 360° orientation on a Solidity center piece.
+One of Solidity VBR’s distinct advantages is an innovative design that allows for Solidity angulation plates to be attached in a full 360° orientation on a Solidity center piece.
 This maximizes the range of device access to support any surgical approach.
-In addition, the end caps can be replaced or exchanged after a construct has been assembled, allowing surgeons to revise and fine-tune a construct as much as necessary to fit patient anatomy.
+In addition, the angulation plates can be replaced or exchanged after a construct has been assembled, allowing surgeons to revise and fine-tune a construct as much as necessary to fit patient anatomy.